xadcoh/anthos/guide.md

 Now we need to create secrets so that each cluster can gather all the required information from others

-next command performs steps similar to [istio endpoint discovery](https://istio.io/latest/docs/setup/install/multicluster/multi-primary_multi-network/#enable-endpoint-discovery)
+next command performs steps similar to [Istio endpoint discovery](https://istio.io/latest/docs/setup/install/multicluster/multi-primary_multi-network/#enable-endpoint-discovery)

 > All commands were performed from jump host if other wasn't specified